Neta U

-The Neta U (哪吒U (Nézhā U)) is a battery electric compact crossover SUV produced by Hozon Auto after 2019 under the Neta (Nezha) brand, a Chinese all-electric car marque, manufactured by the Zhejiang Hezhong New Energy Automobile Company.
+The Neta U (哪吒U (Nézhā U)) is a battery electric compact SUV produced by Hozon Auto after 2019 under the Neta (Nezha) brand, a Chinese all-electric car marque, manufactured by the Zhejiang Hezhong New Energy Automobile Company.
+It was later renamed to Neta X after a facelift.

 Overview

 Hozon Auto launched the Neta U during the 2019 Shanghai Auto Show in April 2019, it was built on Hozon Auto's EPT2.0 platform, which is Hozon's second generation powertrain platform.

 The Neta U was originally previewed as the NETA U pre-production concept at launch and was changed to Neta U in August 2018.
 It went on sale at the end of 2019.

 The power of the Neta U comes from a front positioned electric motor producing 150 hp and 310 Nm, mated to a battery pack capable of a range up to 500 km.